studiodevlabs/stockit-privacy/index.md

 ---

 ## The Short Version

-StockIt does not collect, store, transmit, or sell any of your personal data or financial information.
+Stock-It does not collect, store, transmit, or sell any of your personal data or financial information.
 Everything stays on your phone.

 ---